matt-harvey/mailer/README.md

 be non-empty strings.
 In addition, `"to"` must be a valid email address (this is validated very liberally), and `"from"` must be a comma-separated list of such addresses.

+`"cc"` and `"bcc"` fields are also supported, and are optional.
+If provided, they must also be a comma-separated list of valid email addresses.

 For example, if you were running the application in your local development environment, a valid request to be made to the service using `curl`, as follows: